steve-rodri/express-react-one-model/README.md

 ## Getting started on the front-end

 - Run `npm install` inside the client folder.
-- Run `npm run client` to launch the client side (in a separate terminal window)
+- Run `npm run start` to launch the client side (in a separate terminal window)

 ### Deliverables
 1. Create a students list component that renders students fetched from the server.